-The survey asked for a views on a range of priorities, savings and council tax based upon the Medium Term Financial Plan published at December Cabinet.
+The survey asked for views on a range of priorities, savings and council tax based upon the Medium Term Financial Plan published at December Cabinet.
 The survey was available for completion on-line, as well as hard copies being available from council offices.
+The survey has now closed.